 It depends.
 Internet Assisted (IA) classes require activities on campus (check with the instructor for more details).
 Online classes require at least one proctored exam that can be taken for free on one of the ASUB campuses.
 If you live too far to travel to the campus you will be able to secure a proctor in your location provided they meet the ASUB Online Proctoring Policy guidelines.

 Is there an orientation for online classes?

 Yes.
-First time ASUB students are required to go through the Blackboard Online Orientation within Blackboard.
-This will help you learn how to use Blackboard and how to be successful in online classes.
-You will have access to this within Blackboard about two weeks before classes start.
+First time ASUB students are required to go through the Canvas Online Orientation within Canvas.
+This will help you learn how to use Canvas and how to be successful in online classes.
+You will have access to this within Canvas about two weeks before classes start.
 It will take you about an hour to complete the orientation.